 - Glasgow: 9-12 hours

 - Leeds: 4 hours-5 hours 50 minutes

 It's essential to check accessibility and concessionary rates with the coach operator.
 UK residents who are registered disabled can buy a Disabled Coachcard and receive one third off fares on National Express.
-Read National Express's information for disabled travellers.
+Read National Express's accessibility information.

-Coach tours are a great way to see sights and attractions without the hassle of making loads of travel arrangements and hotel bookings.
-London is within easy reach of many major tourist attractions such as Stonehenge, Leeds Castle and historic Bath.
-Tour operators such as Golden Tours can be a convenient, good value option.
-You can also take bus tours within London.
+Coach tours are a great way to see sights and attractions of London and beyond during your trip.
+London is within easy reach of many major tourist attractions such as Stonehenge, Leeds Castle and Bath.
+Check out the best sightseeing tours and day trips from London.